senecajs/seneca-user/README.md

    * `ok`: true if operation is OK

-### role:user, cmd:set_user_lock
+### role:user, cmd:unlock

-Sets the lock on users account
+Removes the lock form a user account

 #### Arguments:

    * `id`: the id of the user
-   * `failTry`: boolean to say if the login failed or not
-   * `why`: why the accouunts lock status is being changed

 #### Provides:

-   * `ok`: true if the account was unloocked or false if the lock was incremented
+   * `ok`: true if the account was unlocked

 ## Logging